cthoyt/cthoyt.github.io/_posts/2023-01-03-biocuration2023-abstract.md

 towards both creating new sustainable resources as well as revitalizing existing ones.

 ---
+Later, I will update this post with a link to the slides for the related talk.
 Please let me know if you'll be in Padua for the conference!
 I'd love to catch up.